List of state highways in Madhya Pradesh

 The state highways are arterial routes of a state, linking district headquarters and important towns within the state and connecting them with national highways or Highways of the neighboring states.

-Intro
+Summary

 Madhya Pradesh state has a good road network.
-There are 46 national highways with total length of 3,714 km and many state highways with total length of 8,728 km.
+In 2021, there were 46 national highways with total length of 3,714 km and many state highways with total length of 8,728 km.

+Expressways

+Expressways are listed from north to south and then east to west: